 That said, there are a lot of sleeping cots for adults on the market and finding the best one for you can be a bit of a chore.
 That’s why we’re here.
 We’ve sifted through the camping cot landscape and determined the 10 best camping cots; one of which is sure to be right for your next camping holiday.

-Our Top Picks For The Best Camping Cots
+The Best Camping Cots

 KingCamp Compact Folding Tent Camping Cot